Doankimtuan/time-monitor/README.md

 ## Deployment

-This bot can be easily deployed to Railway.com.
+This bot can be easily deployed to Railway.com or Vercel.
 See [RAILWAY.md](RAILWAY.md) for Railway-specific deployment instructions or [DEPLOYMENT.md](DEPLOYMENT.md) for other hosting options.

+### Vercel Deployment

+1. Deploy to Vercel using the Vercel CLI or by connecting your GitHub repository
+2. Set the following environment variables in your Vercel project:
+   - `WEBHOOK_URL`: Your Vercel app URL + `/webhook` (e.g., `https://your-app.vercel.app/webhook`)
+3. After deployment, the bot will automatically set up the webhook
+4. If you encounter issues, use the `/setup` command in Telegram to manually set the webhook

+### Troubleshooting Vercel Issues

+If you see "Client network socket disconnected before secure TLS connection was established" error:
+- This is fixed by using webhook mode instead of polling
+- The bot now automatically sets up webhooks for serverless environments
+- Use `/setup` command to manually configure the webhook if needed

 ## License